3D Printing Material: Brass

 Supports that were printed to maintain the objects stability during the wax printing process are removed, and the wax model is covered with a stone-like material.
 Two holes are left in the stone to heat and drain the wax and refill with brass.

 The cast is then removed by hand to ensure the solidarity of the object.
-If any polishing or plated techniques were ordered, they too are carried out.

 Uses and maintenance